Effective Distant Supervision for Temporal Relation Extraction: Classification Model

 \section{Classification Model}

 Our base classification model consists of a pre-trained Transformer \cite{vaswani} model with an appended linear classification layer, represented in Figure \ref{fig:cls-model}.
 For the majority of our experiments, we use RoBERTa \citep{liu-etal-2019-robustly}, which we found to work better than BERT \cite{devlin-etal-2019-bert} and ELECTRA \citep{clark-etal-2020-electra} for domain transfer.
-We chose a single set of hyperparameters by tuning to match the performance of \citet{han-etal-2019-joint}; see Appendix \ref{sec:impl}.
+We chose a single set of hyperparameters by tuning to match the performance of \citet{han-etal-2019-joint}; for details see Appendix \ref{sec:impl}.

-A single example consists of an event pair in context, which may be a single sentence or two sentences, and a label from \{\textsc{after, before, equals, vague}\}, consistent with the benchmark dataset, MATRES.
+A single example consists of an event pair in context, which may be a single sentence or two sentences, and a label from \{\textsc{after, before, equals, vague}\}, following the annotation scheme in MATRES.
 Each example is tokenized to yield input tokens $T = [t_1, t_2, ..., t_n]$, with event tokens $t_i, t_j \in T$.
 For events consisting of multiple sub-word tokens, we track only the first token position.
 We use the convention of passing events in text order, where $1 \leq i < j \leq n$.

 The language model then produces output embeddings $[e_1, e_2, ..., e_n]$.
 For classification, we select the embeddings $e_i, e_j$ corresponding to the event token positions, and combine them into a classification vector, $c = [e_i ; e_j; e_i \odot e_j ; e_i - e_j]$ where $\odot$ represents elementwise multiplication.
 Finally, a linear classification layer produces a distribution over the four relation labels.
 Training is done by maximizing likelihood of labeled samples.
 We implement this model using PyTorch \citep{pytorch} and pre-trained models from HuggingFace's Transformers library \citep{transformers}.